AB-BLAST 3.0 is a powerful

 The release date is the first (left-most) date displayed on the first line

-of output and corresponds to the completion date of the source code.
+of output and corresponds to the freeze date of the source code.

 The build date is the second date reported